 On the back of the note, you can see an illustration of a corinthian Greek column, meant to denote Tchernichovsky’s work in translating Ancient Greek literature.
 On the top appears a line from Tchernichovsky’s poem, “I believe”: “Because I shall still believe in the man, in his spirit, strong spirit.”

-The old note:
+The old 50 shekel banknote

 The old 50 Shekel note (the purple one) has Shmuel Yosef Agnon’s face illustrated on it.
 Agnon (1887-1970) is usually called Shai Agnon in Israel because we don’t like long names.
 Agnon was one of the most beloved authors in modern Israel.

 On the back of the note, there is an illustration of Agnon’s glasses, pen, and notebook.
-Behind them, you can barely see, but there is an illustration of Jerusalem and Temple Mount.
+Behind them, you can barely see, but there is an illustration of Jerusalem and the Temple Mount.

 What can you buy with 50 Shekels?
 A nice lunch in a mid-range restaurant or a ticket to the Israel Museum.

-A new 20 Shekel note was issued during November 2017, but you can still see some old notes here and there.
+A new 20 Shekel note was issued in November 2017, but you can still see some old notes here and there.
 Before I introduce you to the old one, let me introduce you to the new one (the red one).

 On the front of the note, you will see the face of Rachel the Poetess, whose full name was Rachel Bluwstein Sela.
 Rachel was one of the most beloved Israeli poets, who immigrated in 1909 to the Land of Israel-Palestine.
 She had lived near the Sea of Galilee (Kinneret) and worked in a women’s agricultural school before leaving to study agriculture abroad.
 When she came back, she was deadly sick and had to move to Tel Aviv, where she lived in isolation from the people.
 But, she had always dreamt of the beautiful Sea of Galilee.
 Next to her face, you can see the leaves of a palm tree.
 Palm trees can be found near the Kinneret.

-On the back of the note, you can see a typical landscape of the Sea of Galilee’s surroundings as well as a line from one of her poems, saying: “Oh, my Kinneret, Did you exist, or did I dream a dream?”
+On the back of the note, you can see a typical landscape of the Sea of Galilee’s surroundings as well as a line from one of her poems, saying: “Oh, my Kinneret, Did you exist or did I dream a dream?”

-The old note:
+The old 20 shekel banknote:

 The old 20 Shekel note (the green one) has Moshe Sharett’s face illustrated on it.
 Sharett (1894-1965) was the second Prime Minister and the first Foreign Minister of Israel.

 On the back of the note, you can see an illustration of Jewish volunteers during the Second World War and of a watch-tower, which represents the “Wall and Tower” method of settlement.
 The Zionist settlers used this method during the Arab Revolt (1936-1939).
-In those days, there was a Turkish Ottoman law stating that a building with a roof on it, which has a wall and watch-tower around it, cannot be destroyed.
+In those days, there was a Turkish Ottoman law stating that a building with a roof on it, which has a wall and watch tower around it, cannot be destroyed.
 The settlers got all the construction materials ready beforehand and built the settlements quickly, within a night.
 That’s how they expanded the Zionist Jewish settlements in Israel.

 The 10 Shekel coin is my favorite.
-Its frame is made from nickel and its center from golden bronze.
+Its frame is made from nickel and its center is made from golden bronze.
 On its back, there is a palm tree with seven leaves and two baskets on each side.
 The Emblem of Israel is also seen on the frame of the coin.
 The writing on the frame says: “For the redemption of Zion” in nowadays Hebrew and in ancient Hebrew (the upper writing).

 The 2 Shekel coin is made from steel and covered nickel.
 It was issued only in 2007 and can make life much easier when you need to pay 10 Shekels and only have 1 and 2 Shekels (you can use five of the 2 Shekels instead of counting out 10 single Shekels).